balancer/scaffold-balancer-v3/README.md

 #### 🥅 ** `computeInvariant()` Goals / Checks**

-- [ ] ❓ Can you describe how `computeInvariant()` works within the Balancer V3 monorepo architecture and thus how custom pools must accomodate said architecture?
+- [ ] ❓ Can you describe how `computeInvariant()` works within the Balancer V3 monorepo architecture with the `Vault.sol`, `BasePoolMath.sol`, `VaultExtension.sol` and thus how custom pools must accomodate said architecture?

 ---